-Avoid inflammatory foods: sugar, white flour and wheat products, vegetable oils, artificial sweeteners, processed, junk foods, GMOs and any food item that your body is sensitive to, which actually increase stress hormones, inflammation and damage your body.
+Avoid inflammatory foods: sugar, white flour and wheat products, rancid vegetable oils, gluten, artificial sweeteners, processed, junk foods, GMOs and any food item that your body is sensitive to, which actually increase stress hormones, inflammation and damage your body.
 Eliminating these items helps regulate insulin levels, lower cortisol and reduce digestive stress.
 When blood sugar drops, adrenaline is released to compensate which increases anxiety.

 Hugging is good medicine.
 Get your daily dose of hugs lowers cortisol levels, increases oxytocin and serotonin, lowers blood pressure and heart rate, and is a natural stress reducer.

 Music.
-Listening to slow, quiet and classical music, is a natural healer proven to release dopamine, lower cortisol and proven to have a calming effect.
+Listening to slow, quiet and classical music is a natural healer proven to release dopamine, lower cortisol and proven to have a calming effect.
 Countless studies have shown that music’s relaxing effects can be seen on anyone, including newborns.
 Music can help you get into the zone when practicing yoga, self hypnosis or guided imagery, can help you feel energized when exercising and recover after exercising, help dissolve stress, and promote relaxation when you’re soaking in the tub.
 Upbeat music can take your mind off what stresses you, and help you feel more optimistic and positive.
 This helps release stress and can even help you keep from getting stressed over life’s little frustrations in the future.
 Researchers discovered that music can decrease the amount of the cortisol produced by the body in response to stress.

 Environmental psychologists have demonstrated that contact with nature restores attention and mental focus and helps the mind to recover from mental fatigue.
 Sunlight offers many benefits to the human body, including mental health benefits, increased serotonin production and vitamin D levels, better sleep, less anxiety, depression and stress.

 Aromatherapy.
 Relax with Water.
 Water has been used since the dawn of humankind for reduction of stress.
 Water is our connection to life itself.
 Spend time near the ocean, the beach or a lake.